menu

 Because of many things, Marquette Heights is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Marquette Heights really has some of the features that families look for when choosing a good community to raise children.
 Is Marquette Heights perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small city, Marquette Heights does not have a public transit system used by locals to get to and from work.
+Marquette Heights is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics